Welcome to the Mississippi Personal Finance Challenge ONLINE!

 RIGHT NOW—Choose "Teacher Registration" from the menu to the left to get started.

-March 2018- Top teams in each of six regions plus the next four highest-scoring teams in the state in the Finance Challenge ONLINE! are announced and invited to the State Finance Challenge.
+March 2019- Top two teams in each of the six regions in the state from the Personal Finance Challenge ONLINE! are announced and invited to the State Finance Challenge.

-April 19, 2018 - Top scoring high school and middle school teams from each region will face off in the State Finance Challenge at Millsaps College in Jackson, MS.
+April 2019 - Top scoring high school and middle school teams from each region will face off in the State Personal Finance Challenge in Jackson, MS.

 Why Financial Education Matters

 Approximately 40,000,000 Americans, “the unbanked” are not using mainstream, insured financial institutions